awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-aws-integrations.md

 Upload the file to the `logs` folder of your S3 bucket\.
 For instructions, see [Add an Object to a Bucket](http://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.

-Then use the Amazon ES console or Kibana to verify that the `lambda-index` index contains two documents\.
+Then use the Amazon ES console or Kibana to verify that the `lambda-s3-index` index contains two documents\.
 You can also make a standard search request:

 ```
 GET https://es-domain/lambda-index/_search?pretty